-Grants are available for organisations whose main purpose is working with and for young people (aged 14-25) who face complex transitions to adulthood.
+Grants are open to organisations whose ambition is working with and for young people (aged 14-25) who face complex transitions to adulthood.

 As one of the largest independent grant-making foundations in the UK, the Foundation partners with inspiring organisations and individuals to make sure that people facing disadvantage are at the heart of leading change and designing solutions to overcome inequality.

 The new UK strategy identifies five strategic priorities relating to changes the PHF wishes to see in the UK.
 These are:

 - Arts access and participation

 - Education and learning through the arts

 The fund aims to support organisations to:

 - Sustain, grow or prepare to grow the organisation’s impact.

 - Improve, consolidate and spread practices which empower young people to shape their lives and lead change (sometimes called asset-based approaches).